Azure/azure-event-hubs-for-kafka/tutorials/spark/spark-hive-integration/README.md

 View the [consumer example](./Spark2HiveConsumer.scala) for the full Scala consumer implementation.

+*Note: your checkpoint location persists even after Event Hub topics are created and deleted.
+If you observe fetch timeout exceptions at offsets that do not exist, you should ensure that your checkpoint file is cleared of stale offsets.*

 ## Further reading

 * [Integrating Spark and Hive via Apache Hive Warehouse connector](https://docs.microsoft.com/en-us/azure/hdinsight/interactive-query/apache-hive-warehouse-connector)